cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Eclipse Setup.md

 # Eclipse Setup

-CoCoME makes use of a wide range of Maven plug-ins including glassfish deployment, code generation, configuration, and others.
+CoCoME makes use of a wide range of Maven plug-ins including Glassfish deployment, code generation, configuration, and others.
 To be able to process this information in Eclipse, several plug-ins and connectors must be added to your Eclipse installation.

-## Prerequisites
+## Installation Details

-- Eclipse Mars.1 or later (other versions my work as well)
+- Eclipse Mars.1 or later for Java EE Developers (http://www.eclipse.org/downloads/packages/)
-- Eclipse JavaEE extensions installed ( http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/neon1a )
-- Maven2Eclipse connector (available via Eclipse Marketplace)
+- Maven2Eclipse connector for EGIT (available via Eclipse Marketplace)
-- EGIT - Git Integration for Eclipse
+- EGIT - Git Integration for Eclipse (available via Eclipse Marketplace)

-## Configuration of Eclipse

-Install of additional m2e components.
+- JBoss Tools - Collection of tools to help with Java EE development (optional but recommended, available via Eclipse Marketplace)
+- Glassfish Tools - Glassfish Server Integration for Eclipse (optional, available via Eclipse Marketplace)

+## Additional M2E CXF Connector

+To add CXF support for m2e install the following connector.
+This is not strictly necessary, but without it, Eclipse will show an error for the `cloud-logic-core-services` project.
+However, this error is purely cosmetic and does not influence the Maven build.

 - Choose 'Help' > 'Install New Software ...'
 - Click on 'Add...' to add a new update site